Last Updated on January 2, 2021 by Lori Geurin

 - Applying a small amount daily can help soothe and heal eczema.

 - Use to remove ear wax.

 - As a teeth whitener, via oil pulling.
-In my humble opinion it works better than whitestrips or trays and is much more affordable.
-Just make sure not to swallow the oil and don’t spit it down your sink because it could clog up the plumbing!
-That would not be good.
-Spitting it in the trash works.
+In my experience, it works better than Whitestrips or trays and is much more affordable.
+Make sure not to swallow the oil and don’t spit it down your sink because it could clog up the plumbing!
+Spitting in the trash works.